Kitware/VTK/Documentation/dev/changes_6.3/ghosts_and_blanking.md

 # Motivation

 `Ghost cells` are layers of cells at boundaries of pieces of a dataset.
-These cells are used by data parallel algorithms, to insure the correctness of their results.
+These cells are used by data parallel algorithms, to ensure the correctness of their results.
 For instance, consider an algorithm that computes the external faces of a dataset.
 Consider also that the algorithm runs in parallel on several nodes, each node processing a